Project or course assignment¶

-Before you start to author content you should be aware of the three different places you can create content using guides.
-Let’s look at each of the three ways to create content and why you might choose each one.
+Before you start to author content you should be aware of the two different places you can create content using guides.
+Let’s look at each of the ways to create content and why you might choose each one.

 You would want to choose a project as the place to create your content if you have individual, ad hoc assignments or examples that do not constitute more extensive coursework or are not part of a larger series of associated projects.